PoliceRewired/social-distributor/README.md

 ### Deploy

+The Amazon lambda tools are required (installed by `init.sh`):

 ```
 dotnet tool install -g Amazon.Lambda.Tools
 dotnet tool update -g Amazon.Lambda.Tools
 ```

+Use dotnet lambda to deploy the function naming the profile and role:

 ```
 dotnet lambda deploy-function --profile sa-social-distributor DistributeSocialLambda --function-role role-social-distributor
 ```

-If this is the first time, the new role will be created, and you'll also be asked which IAM Policy to attach to the role.
-Option 4, `AWSLambdaExecute`, looks about right.
+If this is the first time, the new role will be created, and you'll also be asked which IAM Policy to attach to the role. `AWSLambdaExecute`, looks about right.

 #### Deployment environment

+You can provide the environment variables to the lambda through AWS web interface.

-You can use the `--environment-variables` option to provide the various secrets, as: `<key1>=<value1>;<key2>=<value2>` etc.
+If you'd rather do it from the command line, you can use the `--environment-variables` option to provide the various secrets, as: `<key1>=<value1>;<key2>=<value2>` etc.

 You could also add an `environment-variables` key in the `aws-lambda-tools-default.json` file, but be careful not to include your secrets in a public github repo.

 ### Test